 Building the future on the success of the past

-The Mercy Foundation was formed just 8 years ago, and in its eight years of fundraising, has made a transformative contribution to the Hospital.
+The Mercy Foundation was formed just over 10 years ago, and in its 10 years of fundraising, has made a transformative contribution to the Hospital.

 Thank you for helping us!